turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 - `Property` Additional information about an element or other elements its related to

 <section class="call-to-action">
-## Review from "Intro to Accessibility"
+## Warm Up

+Let's review from last week's [Intro to Accessibility Lesson](https://frontend.turing.io/lessons/module-2/intro-to-accessibility.html)

 In groups, add some stickies to [this Jamboard](https://jamboard.google.com/d/1Cx_0TzXvo2HYrfW4LSDTdRevqPxI7ZfUaoW38e9j-io/viewer?f=0)